 My name is Damir Davlatov.
 I am a photographer from Russia.

-Last year, thanks to a TAI grant, I was able to paint a visual – through photography – of the underlying social problems in my country in addition to providing compelling images for TAI and its partners’ use.
+Last year, thanks to a TAI competition win, I was inspired to go on to paint a visual – through photography – of the underlying social problems in my country in addition to providing compelling images for TAI and its partners’ use.
 The project, carried out through the prism of transparency and accountability, featured underlining subjects about the environment, health, life in the Russian provinces, and people strong enough to continue living but not strong enough to fight for the right to a decent life independently.
 I was also able to bring to fore the subject of freedom of speech, which is seemingly non-existent in my country.

 I have been doing photography for more than ten years.
 While many projects were purely commercial, I always try to tell a story through images about something important in the society.
 For several years, I nursed the ambition of working on a significant photo project that touches on socially important topics because I believe that art, including photography, can change the world without unnecessary sacrifices, imposing opinions, and extra words.
 As winner of the photo grant competition, I got the opportunity to make that reality.